 Mill Springs in Wayne County, Kentucky — The American South (East South Central)

 Location.
-36° 55.036′ N, 84° 46.71′ W. Marker is in Mill Springs, Kentucky, in Wayne County.
-Marker is on Old Mill Springs Road 1.2 miles south of Kentucky Route 1275, on the right when traveling north.
+36° 55.994′ N, 84° 46.75′ W. Marker is in Mill Springs, Kentucky, in Wayne County.
+Marker can be reached from the intersection of Kentucky Route 1275 and Old Mill Springs Road, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: Old Mill Springs Road, Monticello KY 42633, United States of America.
+Marker is at or near this postal address: 9155 KY-1275, Monticello KY 42633, United States of America.
 Touch for directions.

-Categories. • Notable Buildings • War, US Civil • War, US Revolutionary •
+Categories. • Native Americans • Settlements & Settlers • War, US Civil • Waterways & Vessels •

 More.
 Search the internet for The Cumberland River.

 Credits.
 This page was last revised on August 2, 2019.
 This page originally submitted on July 23, 2019, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 53 times since then.
 Photos: 1, 2, 3. submitted on July 23, 2019, by Mark Hilton of Montgomery, Alabama.